 —Grandvin, CMMB patient, Kenya

-With a focus on preventing mother-to-child transmission, CMMB makes HIV testing a critical part of antenatal care.
-We are proud that 100 percent of pregnant women who received antenatal care through CMMB’s CDC-funded programs learned their HIV status.
-Empowered with information, these women could effectively plan for pregnancy and those who tested positive could ensure that their children were born without infection.
+Focused on preventing mother-to-child transmission, CMMB makes HIV testing a routine part of antenatal care.
+We are proud that 100 percent of pregnant women who received antenatal care through CMMB programs learned their HIV status.
+Empowered with information, these women could effectively plan for pregnancy, and those who tested positive could ensure that their children were born without infection.

 I was feeling healthy when I went to CMMB for a check-up, and I had the courage to be tested for HIV.
 When I found out I was positive, the counselors said I could start HIV treatment right away.
 I have delivered two children, both HIV negative.
 CMMB has shared the gift of life with this community.
 Without information, medicine, and care, most of us would die.
 That’s why I say CMMB’s HIV Treatment has given us another chance at life.

 —Margery, CMMB beneficiary, South Sudan

 Program Highlight: Zambia

 Thousands of adolescent girls have registered for HIV services through DREAMS.

 The Determined, Resilient, Empowered, AIDS-Free, Mentored, and Safe initiative—better known as DREAMS—is supported by the United States President’s Emergency Plan for AIDS Relief (PEPFAR), the Bill & Melinda Gates Foundation and Girl Effect, among other partners.
 DREAMS works to reduce HIV infection among adolescent girls and young women by helping them overcome the challenges of their lives and stay in school.